alaurenz/metrobike/README.md

 Step 3: Get added as a collaborator
 If you have not already ensure you have been added as a collaborator to the repo for our project.
-Email Adrian with your GitHub username if youhave not been added.
+Email Adrian with your GitHub username if you have not been added.

 Step 4: Create an ssh key